GreeningSiren/Steamtools-Game-Uninstaller/README.md

 ## Safety Features

-- **Installation Check**: Prevents deletion if the game is still installed in Steam
 - **File Preview**: Shows all files that will be deleted before confirmation
 - **Error Handling**: Graceful error handling for file operations
 - **Steam Restart Warning**: Reminds users to restart Steam after cleanup